SpEL

 .
 Whenever ShinyProxy

-needs to check whether a user has access to this app, ShinyProxy will evaluate
+needs to check whether a user has access to this app, ShinyProxy evaluates

 this expression.
 Only when the expression returns true